DubiousCactus/hybrid-dataset-factory/README.md

 Collecting a large dataset for the specific case of autonomous drone racing can be a tedious and long process, especially for the images annotation if you need to know the gates position or orientation relative to the camera.

 This tool aims to automate the main part of this task, by generating 3D projections of a given mesh in a virtual space, which can be adjusted to your physical space dimensions.
-Such projections are then overlayed on top of randomly selected images from a given base dataset, which must be annotated with camera poses and orientations for the virtual camera to be aligned properly.
+Such projections are then overlaid on top of randomly selected images from a given base dataset, which must be annotated with camera poses and orientations for the virtual camera to be aligned properly.

 The output is a collection of images along with a CSV file containing per-image annotations, including: